 Varying Skill Level

 Carpentries workshops frequently include many people with widely varying skills and experiences.
-See the end of the Carpentries Instructor Training on Carpentries teaching practices for some strategies to deal with a diverse classroom.
+See the end of The Carpentries Instructor Training on Carpentries teaching practices for some strategies to deal with a diverse classroom.

 Preparing to Teach

 Most of the lessons have more exercises than you will want to use.
 Go through the lesson and pick the ones that you think will be most helpful for your audience.
 If you anticipate mostly novices, look for easier or more scaffolded exercises.
 For a more advanced audience, a more general exercise might be better.
-If you’ll have both, have an option for each!
+If you will have both, have an option for each!